mega6453/SeeTestCloudAPI/README.md

 ```
 A .NetStandard v2.0/ .NETCore v2.0 / .NetFramework v4.6.1 project

 SeeTestCloud Access
 ```

 ### Installing

 ```
-Right Click on your project in the visual studio solution explorer->Manage nuget packages-> Search for SeeTestCloudAPI -> Select project -> Install.
+Right Click on your project in the visual studio solution explorer->Manage nuget packages-> Search for SeeTestCloudAPI -> Select SeeTestCloudAPI By Meganathan from the list -> Select project -> Install.

 Gathering dependency information may take a minute or more.
 ```